feiyangfan/my-task-management/README.md

 ## Project: my website

 This is a simple website app I am trying to make.
+I was inspired to make this website because I feel like I need to use multiple apps just for planning out my days, which is a bit inefficient.
 I will be building frontend, backend, and a datebase for it.
 Also try to deploy the website with a free host.
 I have no prior web development experiences and will be learning and recording useful things that I learned along the way.

 ## Features